 Where All Light Tends To Go was named a finalist for the 2016 Edgar® Awards for Best First Novel.
 The Mystery Writers of America announced on January 19th, celebrating the 207th anniversary of the birth of Edgar Allan Poe, the Nominees for the 2016 Edgar Allan Poe Awards honoring the best in mystery fiction, non-fiction and television published or produced in 2015.
 Along with four other debut novels, Joy's Where All Light Tends To Go was recognized for Best First Novel.

-If you would like to have a copy of Where All Light Tends To Go signed by the author, or even personalized to you, City Lights Bookstore is happy to help no matter where you are in the country.
-Simply order a copy online, just as you would through any other major online retailer, and then indicate that you would like a signed copy in the comments field of the order form.
+If you would like to have a signed, personalized copy of Where All Light Tends To Go, City Lights Bookstore is your go-to source.
+Simply order a copy via their online store, and then indicate that you would like a signed copy in the comments field of the order form.
 If you want the book personalized to you or someone you know, simply indicate how you would like the book to be signed in the comments field and Joy will be more than happy to do so.
 Order your copy from City Lights Bookstore today!